- Jan 25, 2022

-The Jade Plant (also known as crassula) is a favourite option for Chinese New Year because of the shape of its emerald green leaves, which mimics that of jade stones.
+The Jade Plant (also known as crassula) is a favorite option for Chinese New Year because of the shape of its emerald green leaves, which mimics that of jade stones.
 A symbol of good fortune, this plant requires minimal care and is easy to keep up with.
-Water sparingly on alternate days, and place in a semi-shaded location to maximise its effectiveness.
+Water sparingly on alternate days, and place in a semi-shaded location to maximize its effectiveness.
 Check out our own Chūn (Spring) Plant.

 This versatile and resistant plant, also known as Devil’s Ivy, has the ability to remove formaldehyde, benzene, and xylene from the air, making it an excellent choice for air purification.
 Furthermore, the money plant, with its coin-like leaves, represents riches and good fortune.